 When I returned home and sorted out all the perfumes I brought back, there was just too much to think about.
 I did not expect Bois Sikar to haunt me at night, in my dreams.
 The only perfume I didn’t bring back home.
 There was something about it, strangely familiar and well known, something that I couldn’t stop thinking about, something I had forgotten about.
 I would wake up in the middle of the night and feel it’s scent deep in my nasal passages, hitting that exact spot of special olfactory neurons, even with no perfume molecules present!

 This perfume was haunting me day after day (night after night) and I just couldn’t figure out why!
-Couple of weeks later, one night when I woke up feeling scent trails of Bois Sikar in my nose, I suddenly remembered.
+A couple of weeks later, one night when I woke up feeling scent trails of Bois Sikar in my nose, I suddenly remembered.

-„I do not drink whisky.“ That exact sentence I did pronounce once before, many years ago.
-Now I could remember all the details of that exact moment, the press room I was in, shadows of other people moving around me, scent trails, colors, what I was wearing, my haircut and the most important thing: to whom I said this and where it lead.
+„I do not drink whiskey.“ That exact sentence I did pronounce once before, many years ago.
+Now I could remember all the details of that exact moment, the press room I was in, shadows of other people moving around me, scent trails, colors, what I was wearing, my haircut and the most important thing: to whom I said this and where it leads.

-I was a 19-year old girl standing in a big conference room and after a important press conference was finished, waiters circled around and offered glasses filled with fine whisky (never on the rocks, mind you…).
+I was a 19-year old girl standing in a big conference room and after an important press conference was finished, waiters circled around and offered glasses filled with fine whiskey (never on the rocks, mind you…).